 - 1. Submit an undergraduate Application for Admission, a non-refundable application fee, and all official college transcripts directly to the Office of Admissions. - 2.
-Submit a completed undergraduate Application for Degree to the Office of the Registrar, along with the appropriate diploma fee to the Office of Cashiering.
+Submit a completed undergraduate Application for Degree to the Office of the Registrar.
 In order to complete the Application for Degree, the student must meet with the appropriate Department Chair.
 (Note: The admission process will not be completed until this application has been filed.) - 3.
 Complete all coursework required by the second program to earn the degree specified for that program.
 At least 30 hours for the second degree must be completed at Longwood. - 4.
 All general education requirements and speaking and writing intensive course requirements are met by the first baccalaureate degree.
 Additional degree requirements are met by the first degree where applicable. - 5.
 Maintain a minimum 2.0 grade point average cumulatively and in the major unless a higher minimum grade point average is specified for a particular major.